-“Where do you see yourself in five years?” is a time-honored interview and performance-review question that gets to the heart of intrinsic motivation.
+“Where do you see yourself in five years?” is a time-honored interview and performance review question that gets to the heart of intrinsic motivation.
 “It tells me what you’re looking for,” said Mizerak.
 The answer provides the opportunity to dig deeper.
 For instance, do you see yourself as a manager one day?
-You might be acting out of either extrinsic (more pay, higher status in the company) or intrinsic (the desire to support a team) motivators, she said.
+You might be acting out of either extrinsic (more pay, higher status in the company) or intrinsic (the desire to support a team) motivators.

 Another goal-aligned tactic: Consider what you do when you set a goal.
 Do you keep it to yourself or share it with the world in hopes that the world will hold you accountable?
 The first approach is intrinsic, the second, extrinsic.

 What you do off the clock can help you determine what motivates you, Althoff said.
 Gamers, for instance, might be intrinsically motivated by the desire to win and the thrill of meeting challenges; tech employees who moonlight might be extrinsically motivated to earn more money and/or intrinsically motivated to work on projects more interesting than what the day gig offers.

 “Ask yourself what you do for fun and why,” Althoff said.

 Whatever motivators you land on, they are almost guaranteed to act as a key that unlocks career potential.